 APPENDIX A : Line Office Tribal Liaisons (as of December 2, 2016)

-Linda D. Belton

-NOAA Tribal Liaison and Senior Policy Advisor for Intergovernmental Affairs

-NOAA Office of Legislative and Intergovernmental Affairs linda.belton@noaa.gov; 202-482-5447

-Salim Abddeen (OMAO)

-Equal Employment Opportunity and Diversity Manager, Office of Marine and Aircraft

-Operations

-salim.abddeen@noaa.gov; (301) 713-7659

-Chris Wamsley (NWS)

-Program Coordination Officer, National Weather Service chris.warmsley@noaa.gov; (301) 427-9306

-Georgia Madrid (OAR)

-Equal Employment Opportunity Specialist, Oceanic and Atmospheric Research georgia.madrid@noaa.gov; (303) 497-6732

-Molly Holt (NOAA OGC) Office of NOAA General Counsel

-molly.holt@noaa.gov; (301) 713-7389

-Doug Kluck (NESDIS)

-NOAA Central Regional Climate Services Director; National Environmental Satellite and Data

-Information Service

-doug.kluck@noaa.gov; (816) 994-3008

-Heather Sagar (NMFS)

-Senior Policy Advisor, National Marine Fisheries Service

-heather.sagar@noaa.gov; (202) 427-8019

-Valerie Grussing (NOS)

-Cultural Resources Coordinator, National Marine Protected Areas valerie.grussing@noaa.gov; (301) 713-7240

-APPENDIX B: Executive Order 13175--Consultation and Coordination with Indian Tribal Governments (November 6, 2000)
+APPENDIX A: Executive Order 13175--Consultation and Coordination with Indian Tribal Governments (November 6, 2000)

-By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to establish regular and meaningful consultation and collaboration with tribal officials in the development of Federal policies that have tribal implications, to strengthen the United States government-to-government relationships with Indian Tribes, and to reduce the imposition of unfunded mandates upon Indian Tribes; it is hereby ordered as follows:
+By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to establish regular and meaningful consultation and collaboration with tribal officials in the development of federal policies that have tribal implications, to strengthen the United States government-to-government relationships with Indian Tribes, and to reduce the imposition of unfunded mandates upon Indian tribes; it is hereby ordered as follows:

 Section 1.
 Definitions.